gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 # Check for Service Availability

-The service functionality will be trigerred automatically when we select merchant payment use cases
+The service functionality will trigger automatically when we select merchant payment use cases

 ### Example Output - Check for Service